Eleott-hi/Algorithm_Traiding/README.md

 To builld project `make` and `cmake` must be installed.

-Пo to project_directory/src in terminal and run `make`.
+Go to project_directory/src in terminal and run `make`.
 It will start building the project in the build directory using cmake.
 After that, the program will automatically start.

 ![Start](misc/images/start.png)